greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Moves the table into another schema.
 Associated indexes, constraints, and sequences owned by table columns are moved as well.

 SET DISTRIBUTED
 :   Changes the distribution policy of a table.
 Changing a hash distribution policy, or changing to or from a replicated policy, will cause the table data to be physically redistributed on disk, which can be resource intensive.
+If you declare the same hash distribution policy or change from hash to random distribution, data will not be redistributed unless you declare `SET WITH (reorganize=true)`.

-While Greenplum Database permits changing the distribution policy of a writable external table, the operation never results in physical redistribution of the external data.
+:  While Greenplum Database permits changing the distribution policy of a writable external table, the operation never results in physical redistribution of the external data.

 ATTACH PARTITION partition_name { FOR VALUES partition_bound_spec | DEFAULT }
 :   This form of the *modern partitioning syntax* attaches an existing table (which might itself be partitioned) as a partition of the target table.
 The table can be attached as a partition for specific values using `FOR VALUES` or as a default partition by using `DEFAULT`.
 For each index in the target table, a corresponding one will be created in the attached table; or, if an equivalent index already exists, it will be attached to the target table's index, as if you had run `ALTER INDEX ATTACH PARTITION`.
 Note that if the existing table is a foreign table, Greenplum does not permit attaching the table as a partition of the target table if there are `UNIQUE` indexes on the target table.
 (See also [CREATE FOREIGN TABLE](CREATE_FOREIGN_TABLE.html).)